-All the officers have been engaged for the last five years in the indicated principal occupations, or in other capacities with the companies or firms referred to, or with their affiliates or predecessors, except for Mrs. Girard, Ms. Patrick and Mr. Tait.
-Mrs. Girard has held several senior management roles specializing in human resources, including recent positions as Director, Human Resources at ATCO Structures & Logistics, Manager, Recruitment at Nexen Inc., and Director, Human Resources at Bell Canada.
+All the officers have been engaged for the last five years in the indicated principal occupations, or in other capacities with the companies or firms referred to, or with their affiliates or predecessors, except for Mrs. Girard, Ms. Patrick and Mr. Constantinescu.
+Mrs. Girard has held several senior management roles specializing in human resources, including recent positions as Director, Human Resources at Bell Canada.
 Ms. Patrick has held several senior management roles specializing in strategy and finance, including her recent positions as Senior Director, Mergers & Acquisitions and Strategic Development at ATCO Group, Director, Mergers & Acquisitions and Senior Manager and Economist, Corporate Strategy and Development, at Bunge Limited.
-Mr. Tait has held several senior management and executive level roles specializing in national and international corporate real estate, including his most recent position as Global Director of Real Estate and Construction at Magna International (a Canadian automotive supplier).
+Mr. Constantinescu was appointed Senior Vice President & Chief Transformation Officer in February 2018.
+Prior to joining the Company, Mr. Constantinescu was Chairman and Chief Executive Officer of Orthoshop Geomatics Ltd.